| Board and Staff

 Steve played an instrumental role in establishing the New Hampshire Humanities Council and Leadership New Hampshire.
 He was founding executive director of the Humanities Council, an organization that promotes scholarship and public engagement in the humanities.
 He was a founding board member and board chair of Leadership New Hampshire from 1993 to 1998.
 Leadership New Hampshire educates and encourages citizens for leadership roles in the state.
 Steve currently serves on several nonprofit boards and is a lecturer on New Hampshire agricultural history for the Humanities Council.
 He has also served as a town selectman and, since 1980, as town and school district moderator

-Erika Olson, Executive Assistant, comes from a family that is passionate about cooking and, a member of the Franklin Community Co-op, she chooses to use local and organic ingredients in her food preparation.
+Erika Olson, Director of Operations, comes from a family that is passionate about cooking and, a member of the Franklin Community Co-op, she chooses to use local and organic ingredients in her food preparation.

 Born just outside of Washington, DC, Erika moved to New England when her parents fell in love with the region’s land and fisheries.
 After studying economics at the University of Massachusetts Amherst, she remained in the area and began her career as a Financial and Administrative Consultant.
 For 18 years, Erika worked in the fly fishing industry, where conservation was of great importance.
 Following this tenure, she was excited to begin working directly within such an environmentally conscious organization.
 Ten years ago, Erika and her husband built their home in Gill, Massachusetts.
 They continue to live there with their daughter.

-Kate Snyder, Administrative Director, was trained as a journalist and worked as a writer and editor for newspapers in New York, California and Massachusetts before changing careers and earning a master’s degree in sustainable landscape planning and design.
-After interning at a regional planning office, she led a business association in Greenfield, Massachusetts, where she focused on economic development through boosting arts and culture offerings.
-She lives in Shelburne Falls, where she volunteers for many community organizations, including the vegetable garden at the elementary school that her two boys attend.
+Kate Snyder, Program and Membership Director, was trained as a journalist and worked as a writer and editor for newspapers in New York, California and Massachusetts before changing careers and earning a master’s degree in sustainable landscape planning and design.
+After working as an assistant planner at a regional planning office, she led a business association in Greenfield, MA, where she focused on membership recruitment and economic development through support for arts and culture.
+She lives in Shelburne Falls, MA, where she volunteers for many community organizations, including the vegetable garden at the elementary school that her two boys attend.